Toyota RAV4: Toyota Wildlander (China)

-The XA60 RAV4 will be sold in China under the Wildlander name, with similar front and rear fascias to the global model and will be produced in Guangzhou by GAC Toyota.
+The XA60 RAV4 will be sold in China under the Wildlander name, with similar front and rear fascias to the RAV4 Core model and will be produced in Guangzhou by GAC Toyota.
 Unlike the global model, a pure petrol version is offered with a 2.0-litre inline 4 (possibly the M20A-FKS; the actual engine is not yet known) producing 169 horsepower, with an engine of the same capacity also offered in a hybrid version producing 150 horsepower.
 The same hybrid powertrain as the global RAV4 with the 2.5-litre A25A-FXS engine will also be offered but is detuned with only 184 horsepower.